Foreign students in Finland

 Studying in Finland

-If you are not a citizen of a EU member state or EEA member state, or a family member of a citizen of these countries, and you come to study in Finland in August 2017 or later, you must pay a tuition for your studies.
-The tuition applies to higher education degrees in English both at the Bachelor’s and Master’s level.
+If you are not a citizen of a EU member state or EEA member state, or a family member of a citizen of these countries, you must pay a fee for your studies.
+The fee applies to higher education degrees in English both at the Bachelor’s and Master’s level.

 In Finland, you can study in Finnish, Swedish and, in some cases, in English.
 Institutes of higher education include courses in English in some of their study programmes.
 However, the majority of education is provided in Finnish or Swedish.